shuntagami/learn-terraform-move/README.md

 # Move resources with Configuration Driven Move

-Learn how to move your existing resources to module with the `moved` configuration block.
+This repo is a companion repo to the [Move resources with Configuration Driven Move tutorial](https://developer.hashicorp.com/terraform/tutorials/configuration-language/move-config), containing Terraform configuration files you can use to learn how to move your existing resources to module with the `moved` configuration block.

-Follow along with the [Learn Guide](https://learn.hashicorp.com/tutorials/terraform/move-config) at HashiCorp Learn.